Junazidomi/Data-Science/Data-Science-prediction-projects/Car Price Prediction/README.md

     Based on the visualisation of the number of cars sold based on leather interiors, it can be concluded that cars with leather interiors are sold more than cars without leather interiors.

-15. Visualization of Top 10 Manufactured Car by Price
+12. Visualization of Top 10 Manufactured Car by Price

     ![Viz7](https://raw.githubusercontent.com/Junazidomi/Data-Science/refs/heads/main/Data-Science-prediction-projects/Car%20Price%20Prediction/Picture/Manufacturer%20by%20Price.png)

     Insight:

+    Based on the visualisation of the top 15 car manufacturers sold by average price, it can be concluded that cars manufactured by Lamborghini have the highest average price compared to other manufacturers.
+This shows that Lamborghini cars are classified as premium vehicles.

-16. Visualization of Top 10 Model by Price
+13. Visualization of Top 10 Model by Price

     ![Viz9](https://raw.githubusercontent.com/Junazidomi/Data-Science/refs/heads/main/Data-Science-prediction-projects/Car%20Price%20Prediction/Picture/Model%20by%20Price.png)

     Insight:

+    Berdasarkan visualisasi top 15 mobil yang dijual berdasarkan model dan rata-rata Harga, mobil dengan tipe Urus memiliki rata-rata Harga paling tinggi dibandingkan model lain disusul model Combo dan G 65 AMG 63ANG.
+Selain itu, dari top 15 mobil tersebut , mobil denga model F TYPE R dan Range Rover velar paling sedikit rata-rata harganya dari top 15 mobil tersebut

 ## Data Preparation